Get a short-term van insurance quote from our partner

-You’ll need to check your vehicle’s insurance policy to see if it offers cover for you to drive someone else’s van or car.
-If it does, it might only offer third-party cover.
-This means it will cover you for injuries to other people or damage to another vehicle.
-However, if the accident is your fault, you won’t be covered for damage to the vehicle you’re using or your own injuries, which could leave you out of pocket.
+You’ll need to check your insurance policy to see if you’re covered to drive someone else’s van or car.
+If you are, you may only have third-party cover.
+This means you’ll be covered if you injure other people or damage their vehicle or property, but if you cause an accident, you’ll be liable for any damage to your vehicle and your own injuries, which could leave you out of pocket.

 Temporary van insurance gives you fully comprehensive cover so you and the van’s owner can have peace of mind.

 Can I be added to another person’s insurance policy?

 Yes, you can be added to someone else’s van insurance policy as a named driver.
 But temporary insurance could be a faster and easier way to get cover in place – especially if it’s only for a few days or weeks.